CSci-153-Web-Systems-and-Technologies/batch-2025-queuely-web/README.md

 ### For Admin/Staff:

 1.  **Log In**: Use an account that has been manually set to role: 'admin' in the public.users table.
 2.  **Configure**: Visit /dashboard/settings to set avg_service_time, max_capacity, and queue rules.
 3.  **Manage Queue**: Access the Queue Management panel to process customers and adjust priorities.
 4.  **View Analytics**: Monitor performance via the main /dashboard page.

 ### For Users:

-1. **Access Session**: Scan QR code or visit the session URL
+1.  **Scan QR Code**: Scan the Standard or Priority QR code URL to be directed to the login page.
-2. **Submit Questions**: Enter your name (optional) and question
+2.  **Log In/Sign Up**: Authenticate.
+The priority flag is preserved and automatically triggers the queue join action.
-3. **Real-time Feedback**: See confirmation when questions are submitted
+3.  **Queue Status**: View live updates of position and estimated wait time on the /home page.

 ## 📁 Project Structure